lsteinford/mediaRenamer/README.md

-# mediaRenamer
+# Media Renamer
-Python program to rename media files
+This program is intended to rename media files with proper titles and custom delimiters between words and information about the movie or tv show.

+# How to Use